gammapy/gammapy-meetings/dev-meetings/2025/2025-09-19/README.md

 Update on #6102: Maybe reason for discrepancy is, that approximation of right angle triangle not fulfilled.
 Will check if this is main reason for discrepancy and update.

 ## Backports
-QT and RT agree that backports should be done also for documentation, to avoid problems later when PRs touch documentation.
+QR and RT agree that backports should be done also for documentation, to avoid problems later when PRs touch documentation.
 We have to be careful with notable changes in docs.
 Do not forget to change milestone of open PR on target branch, so that they are counted properly, e.g. 2.1 -> 2.0.1.
 If PR already merged, comment "@meeseeksdev back port to [BRANCHNAME]".

 ## Towncrier
 Fragments have to be there on 2.0.x branch, have to take decision soon.
 Examples for fragment in e.g. astropy.
 KF adds links.